 If you’re like most American adults, you use some form of social media.
 Whether this is just to keep up with friends and family or you’re someone who loves to share the different aspects of your life, these platforms have undoubtedly changed the way in which we communicate and interact with one another.
 However, when you are involved in an accident and file a claim against the negligent party, the last thing you anticipate is having your social media activity used against you.
 If this reflects your circumstances, the following blog explores what you should know about how this information is used, what you can do to protect yourself, and the importance of connecting with a Vero Beach injury lawyer to help you fight for the best possible outcome.

 When you are injured, the negligent party, their insurance company, and their legal representation will generally do everything possible to reduce your compensation claim.
 This can be done by trying to shift the blame onto you or diminishing the severity of the injuries you’ve sustained.
-One common way to do this is by combing through an injured victim’s online profiles to find evidence and proof that they are not as hurt as they claim to be.
+One common way to do this is by combing through an injured victim’s online profiles to find opportunities to claim the victim is not as hurt as they claim to be.

 When you are injured and pursuing a claim for the damages you’ve suffered, it’s important to take the necessary precautions to protect yourself and your claim.
 If you have not done so already, it’s in your best interest to adjust the privacy settings of your accounts to make any public profiles private.
 Additionally, you should not accept friend requests from anyone you don’t personally know, as they could be the insurance adjusters investigating your case.

 Even with a private profile, it’s recommended to avoid posting anything for the duration of your claim, even if you think it’s entirely unrelated to the case.
 Unfortunately, the insurance company and attorneys for the defendant may be able to twist anything to help avoid paying the full compensation you deserve.
-You should even instruct your friends and family members to avoid posting photos with you in them for the duration of the case.
+Insurance investigators will even search posts by your friends and family members.

-If you have posed something that you believe could be held against you, it’s important not to delete it.
-This can be viewed as an attempt to destroy evidence, which can negatively impact your credibility.
+If you have posted something that you believe could be held against you, it’s important not to delete it.
+Deletion or destruction of evidence is a serious offense that can end your case.
 Instead, you should immediately consult your attorney on the best course of action.

 Navigating the aftermath of an injury can be incredibly overwhelming, as there are a number of factors you’ll need to take into consideration, including your online activity.
 That is why it’s in your best interest to connect with an experienced personal injury attorney with Ullian Trial Law to help guide you through these difficult times.
 Our team will do everything possible to help you fight for the compensation you deserve, so you can focus on healing.
 Contact us today to learn how we can assist you.